Judges 21:1-Ruth 1:22

 Beautiful words of love and commitment – words that my wife and I exchanged as wedding vows.

-We are about to see the way God honors the integrity of this amazing young woman named Ruth, how God is in all the details of our lives, even able to transform tragedies into victories.
+We are about to see the way God honors the integrity of this amazing young woman named Ruth, how God is in all the details of our lives, able to transform tragedies into victories.

 Naomi doesn’t see it yet, she’s a bit bitter, but eventually even she will see the wonder in God’s wonderful plan.